SallocinAvalcante/SallocinAvalcante/README.md

 ---

-⭐ Always learning, building and improving defensive security skills.
+⭐ Always learning, building and improving skills in security, cloud operations and monitoring.